 The mood was celebratory at Dizzy’s Club (Jazz at Lincoln Center) as Grammy winner, trumpeter, educator Charlie Sepulveda and his group The Turnaround launched a three-night run at the iconic venue.

-At Dizzy’s, the ensemble and renowned guests (trumpeter) Randy Brecker, (trombonist) Steve Turre, (saxophonist) Miguel Zenon, and Nestor Torres, who took turns sitting in, treated the audience to selections from the albums, “Songs for Nat (High-Note),” and “Mr. E.P.- A Tribute to Eddie Palmieri” (High-Note).
+At Dizzy’s, the ensemble and renowned guests (trumpeter) Randy Brecker, (trombonist) Steve Turre, (saxophonist) Miguel Zenon, and Nestor Torres, who took turns sitting in, interpreted selections from the albums, “Songs for Nat (High-Note),” and “Mr. E.P.- A Tribute to Eddie Palmieri” (High-Note).
 Also, they tipped their hats to influencers Perez Prado, Dizzy Gillespie, Tito Puente, and Mongo Santamaria.
-Highlights include a stirring, interpretation of Prado’s famous hit, “Cherry Pink and Apple Blossom White,” and a touching duet between Charlie and the singer, Natalia (his wife).
-T
+Highlights include a contemporary interpretation of Prado’s famous hit, “Cherry Pink and Apple Blossom White,” and a heartfelt duet between Charlie and his wife, Natalia (Nat for short).